stormcrows/dom-reducer/README.md

 Refer to index.spec.js for Node.js fakeDOM example

-In browser: inject the code unto yours or any page through devtools or script tag,
+In browser: inject DOMReduce code unto a website through devtools or script tag,
 then:

 ```javascript